Getting Started with Engage API

 5. Select Save

-Please note, that while hybrid users can be used for API accounts, we do not recommend this approach.
-The separation of API and User Interface users and their activities in your company's account makes it much easier to see who exactly made the changes.
+Please note, that while hybrid users can be used for API accounts, we don’t recommend this approach especially in production environments for security reasons.
+The separation of API and User Interface users and their activities in your company's account makes it much easier to see who exactly made which changes.

-For more information on this, please see New System User.
+For more information, please see New System User.

 Authorization & Permissions